kyultrn/Tripager/journals/andrew_fockler.md

 ### Tues, Feb 14 2023

 ### Weds, Feb 15 2023
+Today we worked together to finish all of our routes/auth for our Trips.
+We successfully debugged and fixed multiple errors without much issue.
+Tyler and Justin worked with us to help and explain certain aspects of our code(awesome SEIRs).
+Overall a very productive day coding and made great progress :D
 ### Thurs, Feb 16 2023

 ### Fri, Feb 17 2023